Use The Right Pool Tool for the Job and Save Your Back

 Caution!
 Before I begin let me warn you to stay away from pool toolkits that come with all the basics.
 Buying these toolkits can save money but most of the time these tools are cheap and will not last.

-If you’ve never seen a skimmer before, it looks like a tennis racket and is used to skim the top of the water to remove leaves, bugs, and other floating things you don’t want in your swimming pool.
+If you’ve never seen a skimmer before, it looks like a tennis racket and skims the surface of the water to remove leaves, bugs, and other floating debris you don’t want in your swimming pool.

-A skimmer with an adjustable pole that will allow you to change the length depending on the size of your swimming pool is best.
+A skimmer with an adjustable pole that lets you adjust the length based on the size of your swimming pool is best.

 You want the pole to be long enough to reach the middle of the swimming pool without you having to lean over the pool’s edge.

-The skimmer size may vary depending on what is getting into your pool.
+Skimmer size may vary depending on what is entering your pool.

-The next item on the pool tools list is a good vacuum attachment to remove the dirt and debris that end up on the bottom of the swimming pool.
+The next item on the pool tools list is a good vacuum attachment to remove the dirt and debris that ends up on the bottom of the swimming pool.

 Once again, I can’t stress the importance of buying quality pool tools.